 The research programs at the Stowers Institute focus on basic biomedical research in genetic model organisms as a way to understand how cells function and to decipher what goes wrong when they malfunction.
 Stowers investigators analyze how genes and proteins control virtually all biological processes; from cell division to cell differentiation; from processing smells to storing fat; from generating memories to regenerating missing body parts.

-As strong believers in endowment-based scientific research, the Stowers family endowed the institute with gifts totaling close to $2 billion.
-Their ultimate goal was to free scientists from the pressures of securing their own funding and allowing them to solely focus their talent and energy on scientific research.
+As strong believers in endowment-based scientific research, the Stowers family endowed the Institute with gifts totaling close to $2 billion.
+Their ultimate goal was to free scientists from the pressures of securing their own funding, allowing them to solely focus their talent and energy on scientific research.

 In addition to thriving research programs and continued growth, the Stowers Institute launched a graduate training program in the fall of 2011.

 “The best solutions to problems are reached through the extraordinary power of teamwork.”

 - James E. Stowers, Jr.